Coxy-74/Data-Science-Portfolio/README.md

 2. Coursera - Contents generated as part of Johns Hopkins Data Science Certification through Coursera.
   Includes:
     - run_analysis.R - script to tidy a dataset from the "Getting and Cleaning Data" course
-    - Analysis of US Storm Events and their Economic and Health Impacts
+    - Storm_Analysis.Rmd - R Markdown document containing an analysis of US Storm Events and their economic and health impacts
+    - Storm_Analysis.pdf - PDF document created from R Markdown document

 3. Coop